Note: See our section on the Lima Airport’s Response to COVID-19 to learn more about the protocols in place during the current pandemic.

 Lima Airport’s Response to COVID-19

-Once the airport reopens, the following measures will be in place until further notice.
+The following measures will be in place until further notice.

 At the airport entrance

-- Obligatory use of masks
+- Obligatory use of masks and face shields

 - Temperatures will be taken for every passenger.
 Those with a temperature above 38 degrees Celsius, the equivalent to 100.4 degrees Fahrenheit will not be allowed to enter.